- What is Section 194C?

 - The total sales, gross receipts, or turnover from business or profession exceeds Rs 1 crore (business income) or Rs 50 lakh (professional income).
 The limit is applicable on income earned during the financial year immediately preceding the financial year in which a payment is credited or paid to the account of the contractor.

-Meaning of Work for the purpose of Section 194C
+What is the meaning of work for the purpose of Section 194C?

 The term “work” for the purpose of Section 194C of Income Tax Act, 1961 includes the following: